peterhcharlton/starter-hugo-academic/content/students/_index.md

    Topic: Assessment of Electrocardiogram Beat Detectors using Synthetic and Real World Data

+- **MPhil Project**, _University of Cambridge_

+   Ongoing

+   Topic: Reducing the Workload of Screening for Atrial Fibrillation by Optimising the ECG Reviewing Process

 ## Medical Students

 The following students conducted 6-week research projects under my supervision (either Student Selected Component placements, or summer internships):